Tufts $100k New Ventures Competition

 For presenters

-How will you communicate with us during the event?
+How will you communicate with presenters during the event?

 If the primary presenter runs into trouble, the organizer will wait a little and if the situation does not improve, we will move on to the next team and return to you after all teams have presented to give you time to recover.